Kansas City Chiefs vs. Cincinnati Bengals NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Over/under insights

-- Kansas City's games this season have gone over 54.5 points 14 of 23 times.
+- Kansas City and its opponents have combined to score more than 54.5 points in 14 of 23 games this season.

+- Cincinnati and its opponents have combined to score more than 54.5 points in six of 22 games this season.

-- The two teams combine to score 55.3 points per game, 0.8 more than the total in this contest.
+- The two teams combine to score 55.3 points per game, 0.8 more than the over/under in this contest.

-- These two squads combine to surrender 43.5 points per game, 11.0 fewer than this contest's over/under.
+- The 43.5 combined points per game that these two squads have allowed this season are 11.0 fewer than the 54.5 total in this contest.

-- The average total in Chiefs games this season is 52.0, 2.5 points fewer than Sunday's over/under of 54.5.
+- Chiefs games have an average total of 52.0 points this season, 2.5 fewer than Sunday's over/under.

-- The 46.2 PPG average total in Bengals games this season is 8.3 points fewer than this game's over/under.
+- In 2021, games involving the Bengals have averaged a total of 46.2 points, 8.3 fewer than this game's set over/under.

 Chiefs stats and trends

-- In Kansas City's 17 games this year, it has 10 wins against the spread.

-- This season, the Chiefs have an against the spread record of 8-4 in their 12 games as a favorite of 7 points or more.
+- The Chiefs have been favored by 7 points or more 12 times this season and are 8-4 ATS in those contests.

-- Kansas City's games this year have gone over the total in 11 out of 19 opportunities (57.9%).
+- Kansas City's games this year have gone over the point total 11 times in 19 opportunities (57.9%).

-- Kansas City is 8-5 against the spread and 8-3 overall this season when the team records more than 22.1 points.
+- Kansas City is 8-5 against the spread and 8-3 overall this season when the team notches more than 22.1 points.

-- In games that Kansas City picks up over 350.8 yards, the team is 9-7 against the spread and 10-4 overall.
+- When Kansas City piles up more than 350.8 yards, the team is 9-7 against the spread and 10-4 overall.

 - The Chiefs have turned the ball over four more times (25 total) than the Bengals have forced a turnover (21) this season.